 - You can then apply for a new passport with the Passport Office online or by post.
 If you need to travel abroad due to an emergency, you should contact the Passport Office webchat to arrange an emergency travel document.

-Top tips to avoid travel trouble
+How to avoid trouble when traveling

 As is so often the case, prevention really is the best cure.
 Knowing how to deal with a lost or stolen passport is useful – but it’s wise to take steps to minimise the risk of it happening in the first place.